XCOM 2 Analysis: War of the Chosen's Fatigue Mechanics

 Fourth, the Spectre has the ability Horror that siphons 20 Will.
 Which is bad, given your soldiers have 40-56 Will prior to external boosts being applied.
 And it forces them to Panic!

-Fifth, a soldier a soldier going into critical condition (Dying or going into Bleeding Out mode) always subtracts at least 2 Will from your other soldiers.
+Fifth, a soldier going into critical condition (Dying or going into Bleeding Out mode) always subtracts at least 2 Will from your other soldiers.
 This effect, curiously, actually caps out at 25% of their maximum Will in any given mission, just like the civilian death one.
 Also worth pointing out is that when a Spectre Shadowbinds one of your soldiers, the rest of the squad suffers Will drain as if the soldier died; there's a reason somebody will play a 'soldier dead' line in response to Shadowbind!
 The funny thing is, the soldier who was hit by Shadowbind is fine, no Will lost to it.
 Regardless, this means Spectres are hard on your soldiers, psychologically, when combined with their access to Horror.
 If you're regularly experiencing Fatigue crunch, consider prioritizing killing Spectres sooner.

 Sixth, Mind Control actually drains Will from every member of the squad except whoever was actually Mind Controlled.
 A minimum of 2, I'm pretty sure, just like death.

 Seventh, soldiers lose some Will each time they take a hit, guaranteed.
 (Something like 2-4 per hit) Note that this is not proportionate to damage dealt, just to the number of hits taken, so damage over time effects are surprisingly hard on Will if not cured promptly.